lmagyar/homeassistant-addon-mariadb-inmemory/mariadb/README.md

 If you are trying to minimize your SD-card's wear, give this add-on a try.

-**Even this is an in-memory database, it can automatically export the database content during backup, update, restart or even periodically, and can automatically import the content when the add-on starts again**.
+**Even this is an in-memory database, it can automatically export (from memory to SD card) the `homeassistant` database's content during backup, update, restart or even periodically, and can automatically import (from SD card to memory) the content when the add-on starts again**.
+The database dump is **gzip-ed** before written to the storage to minimize SD-card wear.

 Though it won't protect you from power failures.
 After a power failure, when the add-on is restarted, it will import the last known exported database content.